Chibale Zambia: types of spirit possession

 History of Mwami possession

-Mwami may have been an older central possession type aimed at problem solving10See Doke (1931: 258-267).
+Mwami may have been an older central possession type aimed at problem-solving10See Doke (1931: 258-267).
 The description by Doke of the bamukaMwami mediums is valuable as a historical documentation.
 However, he does not clearly separate the works of the real mediums from those of the frauds.
-Exegetes in Chibale, confronted with his descriptions, had little problem in separating the acts of the real ones from those of the impostors. that somewhere in the first half of the previous century turned into a cult of affliction.
+Exegetes in Chibale, when confronted with his descriptions, had little problem in separating the acts of the genuine ones from those of the impostors. that, somewhere in the first half of the previous century, transformed into a cult of affliction.
 This seems to be parallel to what happened to the rare Mashabe healing and prophet possession in the Lala region around the beginning of the previous century.

-It survived in town during the 1940s and 1950s, one or two shing’anga per town.
-During the next twenty years, town cult of affliction groups under Mwami shing’anga leadership went through an enormous growth.
-The shing’anga still somehow linked to the aims of the central cults.
-This means that they were also focusing on more general problem solving, not just the afflictions of the cult group members.
+It survived in town during the 1940s and 1950s, with one or two shing’anga per town.
+During the next twenty years, town cult of affliction groups under Mwami shing’anga leadership underwent an enormous growth.
+The shing’anga still somehow remained linked to the aims of the central cults.
+This means that they also focused on more general problem-solving, not just the afflictions of the cult group members.

 See also Mwami songs and dances.